ChenHongshan333/PropBank-individual-portfolio/README.md

 This is my **individual portfolio** for the CS3240 Interaction Design module at NUS, documenting my personal contributions and reflections on one of the main services - MarketPlace - of the group project **PropBank**, a supper app dedicated to cosplay-rooted ecosystem.

+You can view my individual portfolio at: https://prop-bank-individual-portfolio.vercel.app/

-The group project portfolio is hosted at: **https://cs3240-group-portfolio.vercel.app/**
+The group project portfolio is hosted at: https://cs3240-group-portfolio.vercel.app/

 ---